pinterest/teletraan/docs/api/HostsTags.md

 ##### Description

-Returns a map group by tagValue and hosts tagged with tagName:tagValue in an environment
+Returns a list the host tags in an environment

 ##### Parameters
 |Type|Name|Description|Required|Schema|Default|